under3415/notifications_sample/README.md

 # example2

-A projectto replicate issue with notifications not firing on iOS
+Replicate issue with notifications not firing on iOS